 Many aspiring writers ask more experienced writers the question, “Do I have writing talent?”
 That’s not the right question to ask to know if you should be a writer.
 Writing is a skill.
 Sure, some inherent talent with words is helpful.
 Still, writing success mostly comes down to developing a wide set of writing related skills.

-Here are five writing skills you should practice so that you can be a better writer.
-It doesn’t matter whether you’re seasoned in writing or starting out.
-Anyone can improve on these particular aspects of writing.
+Here are five writing skills to practice to bring out your inner creative talent as a writer.
+These skills are important to have whether you’re seasoned in writing or just starting out.
+You can improve a little more on these particular aspects of writing with each piece you write.

 Build Your Vocabulary